Monte Carlo methods for electron transport: General background in solid-state physics

 kinetic theory of collision between two bodies:

 Elastic scattering, where the energy of the particle is conserved after being scattered.
 Elastic scattering will hence only change the direction of the particle's momentum.
 Impurity scattering and surface scattering are, with a fair approximation, two good examples of elastic scattering processes.

 Inelastic scattering, where energy is transferred between the scattered particle and the scattering center.
 Electronphonon interactions are essentially inelastic since a phonon of definite energy is either emitted or absorbed by the scattered particle.

-Before characterizing scattering mechanisms in greater mathematical details, it is important to note that when running semiconductor Monte Carlo simulations, one has to deal mainly with the following types of scattering events:
+Before characterizing scattering mechanisms in greater mathematical details, when running semiconductor Monte Carlo simulations, one has to deal mainly with the following types of scattering events:

 Acoustic Phonon: The charge carrier exchanges energy with an acoustic mode of the vibration of atoms in the crystal lattice.
 Acoustic Phonons mainly arise from thermal excitation of the crystal lattice.

 Polar Optical: The charge carrier exchanges energy with one of the polar optical modes of the crystal lattice.
 These modes are not present in covalent semiconductors.
 Optical phonons arise from the vibration against each other of atoms of different types when there is more than one atom in the smallest unit cell, and are usually excited by light.

 Non-Polar Optical: Energy is exchanged with an optical mode.
 Non-polar optical phonons must generally be considered in covalent semiconductors and the L-valley of GaAs.

 Equivalent Intervalley Phonon: Due to the interaction with a phonon, the charge carrier transitions from initial states to final states which belong to different but equivalent valleys.
 Typically, this type of scattering mechanism describes the transition of an electron from one X-valley to another X-valley, or from one L-valley to another L-valley.

 Non Equivalent Intervalley Phonon: Involves the transition of a charge carrier between valleys of different types.